tevin-otieno/portfolio/README.md

 ## Bugs

 None that i can't step on.
+HeHe.
+I don't know how big are you screens but i might it might not break depending on your screens

 ## Support and contact details